These Cowboy Meatballs stole my heart some 11 years ago! From a holiday party to an obsession I couldn’t shake, I had to recreate these!

 - 2 eggs

-- 2 teaspoon garlic powder
+- 2 teaspoons garlic powder

-- 2 teaspoon pepper
+- 2 teaspoons pepper

 - 1 cup minced onion

-- 2 cups old fashioned oatmeal, not instant or quick cooking
+- 2 cups old-fashioned oatmeal, not instant or quick cooking

-- 2 teaspoon salt
+- 2 teaspoons salt

 - 12 ounces evaporated milk